gwtd3/gwt-d3/README.md

 - Look at the <a href="http://gwt-d3.appspot.com/">demo</a>.

+##Release notes

+- 1.0.1 (7th of dec 2013) : a bug fix release to make gwt-d3 compatible with GWT super dev mode.
+- 1.0.0 (30th of sept 2013) : initial release (see below for the API coverage)

 ##Scope and coverage

-Currently (30th of sept 2013), version 1.0.0 of gwt-d3 depends on the version 3.3.6 of d3.js codebase.
+Currently (7th of dec 2013), version 1.0.1 of gwt-d3 depends on the version 3.3.10 of d3.js codebase.
 However, not all the API is covered.
 Please also have a look to the <a href="https://github.com/gwtd3/gwt-d3/issues?milestone=&page=1&state=open">issues</a>.

 #####CORE